Summary and Keywords

 A second function of IIs is managing conflict, also referred to as conflict linkage because a series of conversations are linked in the mind in terms of serial arguing.
 People recall prior arguments, as well as thinking about anticipated ones.
 Hence, persons may develop contingency plans in lieu of anticipated counterarguments.
 In conflict linkage, there is rumination as people become consumed about grievances (Honeycutt, 2010b).
 IIs may link one interpersonal or group episode to the next.
 Serial arguing occurs when people repeat the same arguments over multiple interactions.
 IIs can help (or hinder) individuals manage conflict as they replay old disagreements with loved ones.
 Research on rumination and depression reveals that it is difficult to either forgive or forget despite the cultural maxim to the contrary (McCullough, Bellah, Kilpatrick, & Johnson, 2001).
 Cross-cultural research comparing the IIs of Americans, Japanese, and Thais revealed that Japanese and Thais kept conflict alive via their IIs more than Americans did (McCann & Honeycutt, 2006).
 Very possibly due to intergroup and/or normative pressures to keep harmony alive in interpersonal and group interaction, the Japanese and Thai participants may have been quite intensely affected when their sense of harmony was disturbed via a conflict episode, and in turn they kept such a conflict alive via the IIs conflict linkage function.

 The II conflict linkage function has also resulted in a secondary, axiomatic theory consisting of three axioms and nine theorems that explain the persistence and management of daily conflict (Honeycutt, 2004).
 The axioms are concerned with how relationships are conceptualized in terms of thinking about relational partners outside of one’s physical presence.
 Hence, IIs occur with important people in our lives, including one’s loved ones, work associates, and rivals.
 In this line of inquiry, there is the assumption that a major theme of relationships deals with the balancing of cooperation and competition (Honeycutt & Sheldon, 2017).
-II conflict linkage theory is discussed in greater detail later in this article.
+II conflict linkage theory is discussed in greater detail later in this chapter.

 Rehearsal, in the form of message planning, is a third II function.
 II rehearsal has been analyzed in many domains, most notably in relation to attachment styles.
 Regression analysis has revealed that a secure attachment is predicted by rehearsal, as compared to other attachment types (Honeycutt, 1999).
 It is very plausible that strategic planning for various encounters may enhance the level of security in one’s romantic relationships.
 This use of IIs also seems to be linked to cognitive editing, which allows for adjustments to messages after their potential effects on a given relationship have been assessed (Meyer, 1997).